Terms and Conditions

-- Your safety is of the utmost importance, however all outdoor activities have an element of risk through participation.
+- Your safety is of the utmost importance, however, all outdoor activities have an element of risk through participation.
 Explore Highland will NOT be held responsible for any injury caused as a result of participating in our activities.

-- Individuals are advised to take out their own personal insurance to cover for any unplanned eventualities that may result from participating in adventureous outdoor activities.
+- Individuals are advised to take out their own personal insurance to cover for any unplanned eventualities that may result from participating in adventurous outdoor activities.
 There are many companies offering specific trip or annual accident insurance policies;

 - By booking on a course you are confirming that you are physically fit and able to participate in your chosen activity.
 All participants are required to disclose any medical conditions and physical ailments that could affect the paddling trip they have booked onto.
 All information will be dealt with in privacy.
 If you have any queries, please contact to discuss prior to booking;

 - All participants must agree to follow the instructions of Explore Highland coaches/guides to ensure the safety of yourself, all group members and themselves;